lovetingyuan/free-ss/README.md

 for android:

 1. install shadowsocks.apk and `ss.apk`
-2. use clipboard to import the accounts
+2. use clipboard or file to import the accounts